hotpunkx/glitchguess/docs/prd.md

 - Three game modes: Human vs AI (two modes) and 1v1 Multiplayer
 - Category selection system for fair gameplay
 - AI-powered question generation using Large Language Model
-- 20-question limit per round\n- Real-time question history tracking
+- 20-question limit per round
+- Real-time question history tracking
 - Dramatic reveal and celebration screens
 - Mobile-friendly responsive design
 - How to Play instructional page
 - Browser local session storage for game state persistence
-- Theme switcher for visual customization\n- Database-backed session management with unique session IDs
+- Theme switcher for visual customization
+- Database-backed session management with unique session IDs
-- Admin dashboard for game data review
+- Admin dashboard for game data review\n- IP-based geolocation tracking
-- IP-based geolocation tracking\n- Multiplayer game room creation with shareable URLs
+- Multiplayer game room creation with shareable URLs
 - Real-time multiplayer synchronization
 - Rematch system with role switching
 \n## 2.
 Gameplay Mechanics

 ### 2.1 Start Screen

-\n- Display bold title: 'GLITCHGUESS'
+- Display bold title:'GLITCHGUESS'
-- Show 'How to Play' link/button in top corner leading to instructional page
+- Show'How to Play' link/button in top corner leading to instructional page
-- Show category selection section with instruction: 'Choose a category for a fair game:'\n- Category options displayed as large clickable cards:
+- Show category selection section with instruction: 'Choose a category for a fair game:'
+- Category options displayed as large clickable cards:\n  + Animals
-  + Animals\n  + Objects
+  + Objects
-  + People (Famous)
-  + Movies
+  + People (Famous)\n  + Movies
   + Places
 - Three large action buttons (enabled after category selection):
   + 'I think of something – AI guesses' (Human thinks mode)
   + 'AI thinks of something – I guess' (AI thinks mode)
   + '1v1 Multiplayer – Play with a friend' (Multiplayer mode)

-### 2.2 How to Play Page
+\n### 2.2 How to Play Page

 - Display page title: 'HOW TO PLAY'
-- Game overview section explaining the core concept:
-  + This is a 20 questions guessing game between you and AI or another player
+- Game overview section explaining the core concept:\n  + This is a 20 questions guessing game between you and AI or another player
-  + Choose a category to keep the game fair and fun\n  + Take turns thinking of something and guessing
+  + Choose a category to keep the game fair and fun
+  + Take turns thinking of something and guessing
 - Mode explanations:
   + **Human Thinks Mode**: You think of something in the chosen category, AI asks up to 20 yes/no questions to guess it
-  + **AI Thinks Mode**: AI thinks of something in the chosen category, you ask yes/no questions and make guesses\n  + **1v1 Multiplayer Mode**: Play against a friend in real-time, one player thinks while the other guesses, then switch roles in rematch
+  + **AI Thinks Mode**: AI thinks of something in the chosen category, you ask yes/no questions and make guesses
+  + **1v1 Multiplayer Mode**: Play against a friend in real-time, one player thinks while the other guesses, then switch roles in rematch
 - Game rules:
   + Maximum 20 questions per round
   + Answer with Yes/No/Sometimes
   + All answers must be within the selected category
-  + Make your final guess anytime during the game
-- 'Back to Home' button to return to start screen
+  + Make your final guess anytime during the game -'Back to Home' button to return to start screen
 - Maintain Neubrutalism design theme throughout the page

 ### 2.3 Human Thinks Mode